wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.5 - Release Management/Demo 2.5.md

  > You can have All users in any order, All users in sequential order or Any one user
  >
  > In the options at the bottom, you'll most likely want to enable email notification
- > for the approver upon whom approval is waiting
+ > for the approver whom approval is pending on

 0. ENSURE **Send an email notification to the approver whom the approval is pending on** is checked